Guidance Note: Grievance and Complaint Handling

 - You should note that a provider’s policies may place some legitimate restrictions on matters that can be dealt with in its grievance-handling processes.
 For example, there may be quite separate processes for handling general matters (e.g. perceived tardiness in marking assignments) and some particular matters (e.g. academic decisions, such as disputing a grade awarded).
 Some matters may also be protected against a complaint or appeal e.g. organisational policy decisions taken by bodies legitimately established for such purposes, such as an academic board or a governing council.

 - You should note that providers cannot impose unreasonable costs for handling a complaint and that you are able to have support in the process (e.g. from a friend or an advocate, such as a member of the student association, but not normally from a legal representative).
+In the case of sexual assault or sexual harassment your provider should connect you with counselling and academic support as required.

 - A complaints-handling process should be confidential and preserve your privacy, unless you choose to do otherwise or disclosure is required by law.